Master of Code Global

 Don’t Let Your AI Turn into Trojan Horse: A Practical Guide to LLM Security

-The advent of Large Language Models (LLMs) opened doors to new possibilities in transforming industries and pushing the boundaries further.
+Large language models (LLMs) opened doors to new possibilities in transforming industries and pushing the boundaries further.
 But as Generative AI continues to evolve, a critical question emerges: are we prepared for the security challenges it presents?

 Recent statistics paint a stark picture of the risks at stake.
 A shocking 75% of organizations face brand reputation damage due to cyber threats, with consumer trust and revenue also taking major hits.
 Splunk’s CISO Report reveals a growing concern among cybersecurity professionals, with 70% predicting that Gen AI will bolster cyber adversaries.